Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 ]
 ```

-This is the approach taken by `SensorRoom.listAllRooms()` in `resource/SensorRoom.java`.
-It eliminates the N+1 problem at the cost of a larger single response.
-The decision is defensible here because a `Room` is small (an identifier, a display name, an integer capacity, and a short list of sensor ids) and the campus inventory is bounded.
-The marginal payload size is predictable even in the worst case.
+This is what `SensorRoom.listAllRooms()` in `resource/SensorRoom.java` does.
+The response is bigger, but it removes the N+1 problem entirely.
+It makes sense here because a `Room` object is small — just an ID, a name, a capacity integer, and a short list of sensor IDs.
+The campus has a bounded number of rooms, so the payload stays predictable.

-The one compromise already built into the current shape is that `Room.sensorIds` contains only sensor identifiers rather than full `Sensor` objects.
-A room carries the ids of the sensors it hosts, but the full sensor data lives at the `/sensors` endpoint or through the filtered `/sensors?type=...` view.
-That avoids duplicating the sensor projection inside every room response, keeps cache invalidation per resource, and leaves the sensor collection autonomous.
-The present API does not implement pagination or field-selection parameters because the specification does not require them and the bounded campus inventory makes them unnecessary at the current scale.
+One thing worth noting is that `Room.sensorIds` only holds sensor IDs, not full `Sensor` objects.
+If the client needs full sensor details, it goes to `/sensors` or uses the filter at `/sensors?type=...`.
+This avoids duplicating sensor data inside every room response and keeps each resource independent.
+The API does not implement pagination or field selection since the spec does not require it and the dataset is small enough that it is not needed.

 ### Question 4 — DELETE idempotency

 **Question.** Is the DELETE operation idempotent in your implementation?
 Provide a detailed justification by describing what happens if a client mistakenly sends the exact same DELETE request for a room multiple times.

-Yes, and the crucial distinction is that idempotency is defined on the server state that results from the request, not on the response the client observes.
-A method is idempotent if the intended effect of N identical requests (for N >= 1) is the same as the effect of a single request.
-The response code may differ between calls, but the state of the server must not.
+Yes.
+The key thing to understand is that idempotency is about what happens to the server's state, not what status code the client gets back.
+An operation is idempotent if running it once or running it ten times leaves the server in the same state.
+The response code can change between calls — that is fine.

-Tracing the three cases against `SensorRoom.removeRoom` in `resource/SensorRoom.java`, which delegates to `service/RoomService.java`:
+Walking through it with `SensorRoom.removeRoom` in `resource/SensorRoom.java`, which calls into `service/RoomService.java`:

-1. **First call on a room with no sensors.** `roomService.decommissionRoom(roomId)` looks up the entity, finds no sensors referencing it via `sensorRepo.findByRoomId(id)`, removes the room from the in-memory list, and returns without error.
-The resource converts that into **204 No Content**.
-The server state after this call contains no such room.
+1. **First call (room exists, no sensors attached).** `roomService.decommissionRoom(roomId)` finds the room, confirms no sensors reference it via `sensorRepo.findByRoomId(id)`, removes it, and returns.
+The resource sends back **204 No Content**.
+After this call, the room is gone.

-2. **Second identical call.** `roomService.decommissionRoom(roomId)` fails its lookup — `roomRepo.findById(id)` now returns `null` — and the service throws `NotFoundException`. `GlobalExceptionHandler` intercepts the exception and renders it as a **404 Not Found** response with an `ErrorMessage` body.
-The server state does not change: the room is still absent.
+2. **Second identical call.** `roomService.decommissionRoom(roomId)` tries to look up the room, `roomRepo.findById(id)` returns `null`, and the service throws `NotFoundException`. `GlobalExceptionHandler` catches it and returns **404 Not Found** with an `ErrorMessage` body.
+The server state has not changed — the room is still gone.

-3. **Third, fourth, ... call.** Exactly the same as call 2.
-The 404 body is deterministic and the store is untouched.
+3. **Third, fourth, fifth call...** Same as call 2.
+The store is untouched each time.

-The status codes differ between call 1 and calls 2+, but the property required by idempotency is satisfied: after any non-zero number of identical `DELETE /rooms/{id}` requests, the room is absent.
-A client that retries a lost acknowledgement therefore converges on the same outcome as one that succeeded on the first attempt, which is exactly the network-resilience property the REST community attributes to idempotent verbs.
+The status code changes from 204 to 404 after the first call, but the server state is the same: the room does not exist.
+That is what idempotency requires.
+A client that retries because it lost the first response will end up in the same place as one that got the 204 on the first try.

-The 409 Conflict case ("room still has sensors") does not threaten this guarantee.
-A 409 response leaves the room exactly where it was, so the server state is unchanged on every repetition.
-The response is also deterministic until some other request removes the dependent sensors, at which point the next DELETE will succeed and subsequent ones will revert to the 404 pattern above.
-The operation stays idempotent in the presence of the business rule.
+The 409 Conflict case (room still has sensors) does not break this either.
+A 409 leaves the room exactly as it was, so repeating the request does not change anything.
+Once the sensors are removed by a different request, the next DELETE succeeds and after that it falls into the 404 pattern above.

 ### Question 5 — @Consumes mismatch consequences

 **Question.** We explicitly use the `@Consumes(MediaType.APPLICATION_JSON)` annotation on the POST method.
 Explain the technical consequences if a client attempts to send data in a different format, such as `text/plain` or `application/xml`.
 How does JAX-RS handle this mismatch?

-`@Consumes` is the server half of content negotiation: it advertises the media types the resource method is prepared to deserialise.
-When a request arrives, Jersey's runtime inspects the `Content-Type` header before it selects a method to invoke.
-If no resource method on the matched path declares a `@Consumes` value compatible with the client's `Content-Type`, Jersey never constructs the resource, never calls the method, and throws `javax.ws.rs.NotSupportedException` — a `WebApplicationException` subtype — which the runtime translates into **HTTP 415 Unsupported Media Type**.
+`@Consumes` tells Jersey what content types a method can accept.
+When a request comes in, Jersey checks the `Content-Type` header against the `@Consumes` values on the matching resource methods.
+If nothing matches, Jersey does not even create the resource object or call the method — it throws `javax.ws.rs.NotSupportedException`, which results in **HTTP 415 Unsupported Media Type**.

-In this project the 415 is routed through `exception/GlobalExceptionHandler`, which preserves the `WebApplicationException`'s intended status and wraps the error in the standard JSON envelope, so a client sees:
+In this project, the 415 goes through `exception/GlobalExceptionHandler`, which keeps the status code from the `WebApplicationException` and wraps it in the standard JSON error format:

 ```json
 {